xriver007/gigers_lstm/README.md

 3. gigers_dataset_embedded.pickle: the titles embedded to vectors.
 This file is the output of gigers_dataset_to_embeddings.py.

 ## Results
+The results of 100 news titles learned after 36000 training steps.

 #### Predictions at the end of the training
 Original sentence: <br />